-The Orange baboon tarantula is most well known for its stunning appearance.
+The Orange baboon tarantula is most well known for its gorgeous appearance.
 They have a stunning orange color, something that’s not all that common in tarantulas.
 They also have a distinctive sunburst marking on their abdomen.

 This species is dimorphic.
 The males are quite a bit smaller than the females.

 The Orange Baboon Tarantula is a very defensive, fast, and venomous species.
 Their venom is quite potent and can be very painful and may even need medical attention.
 They’re very quick to show a threat posture but typically try to flee before biting.
-Nevertheless, if they see no other option they will not hesitate to use their powerful, venomous fangs.
+Nevertheless, if they see no other option they will not hesitate to use their powerful fangs.